 Academies revenue funding allocations

-Information for academies about their annual revenue funding.
+Information for academies about their annual revenue funding

-Education Funding Agency (EFA) funds academies (including free schools, university technical colleges and special academies) on the same basis as maintained schools.
+The Education Funding Agency (EFA) funds academies (including free schools, university technical colleges and special academies) on the same basis as maintained schools.
 Allocations and payments to academies are based on an academic year, compared with financial year for maintained schools.

 You can read a separate guide about funding for new academies.

 A to Z of academies funding terms and acronyms

 We explain the main funding terms and acronyms in our A to Z of academies funding.

 2017 to 2018 academic year

 In July 2016, the Secretary of State set out the funding arrangements for 2017 to 2018 in her statement to Parliament and more detailed information, including changes in the funding systems from the previous year, can be found in the school funding arrangements 2017 to 2018 guidance.

 Allocation statement arrangements